Hansespinosa2/Hansespinosa2.github.io/_projects/tactica_project.md

 - Cathy Quan (Mathematics & Computer Science)

 It was an absolute pleasure working with each of these lovely people and I am consistently inspired by the great work that they continue to do.
+Our team worked alongside our company sponsor CAE USA, a leading company specializing in creating trainings and simulations for the aviation industry, and our liaison Dr. Brian Stensrud, a former UF IPPD alum himself.

+## The Project